Handlebars (Jennie song)

 "Handlebars" is a song by South Korean singer and rapper Jennie featuring English singer Dua Lipa.
-It was released to US contemporary hit radio through Columbia Records on March 11, 2025, as the fifth single from Jennie's debut studio album, Ruby (2025).
-It was also released to Italian radio by Sony Music Italy on March 14.
-BRTHR directed the music video for the single.
+It was released to US contemporary hit radio through Columbia Records on March 11, 2025, and to Italian radio by Sony Music Italy on March 14, as the fifth single from Jennie's debut studio album, Ruby (2025).
+The song was written by Lipa, Amy Allen, Delacey, James Alan Ghaleb and Rob Bisel and produced by the latter with Ido Zmishlany.
+It is a mid-tempo R&B track with lyrics about the reckless thrill of falling in love too quickly.